 We also assist clients with application procedures and advise on regulatory aspects of M&A transactions, IPO’s and portfolio sales within the financial sector, including obtaining prior approval from the local regulators or the European Central Bank.

 Bas Jennen, Partner

-Our dispute resolution practice has experience with large-scale claims both domestically and internationally.
+Our Litigation, Arbitration & Investigations practice has experience with large-scale claims both domestically and internationally.